 - To develop new build schemes in villages, of not more than 3,000 people for the benefit of local people.
 It will consider schemes in larger villages and towns on their merits where they contribute to this primary aim. - Opportunities to provide homes will be sought where and when proven housing need is brought to the attention of the Association.
 To encourage the discovery of housing need, the co-operation and support of Local Authorities, Parish Councils and rural communities will be sought.
-The plan assumes that the majority of new development schemes will be on "exceptions" sites and subject to Section 106 Agreements, although the Association will explore all opportunities and alternative mechanisms to meet local housing needs, and achieve the growth ambitions identified in this plan.
-This will include cross-subsidy arrangements, planning gain options, and increased investment on its own resources. - The views of the Parish Council will always be sought and all actions will be taken to secure their support throughout the development process. - Considerable care will be taken to ensure its developments are in harmony with the existing village architecture.
+The plan assumes that the majority of new development schemes will continue to be delivered on "exceptions" sites and subject to Section 106 Agreements.
+However, increased emphasis will be given to exploring alternative mechanisms to meet local housing needs, and achieve the growth ambitions identified in this plan.
+This includes cross-subsidy arrangements, planning gain options with developers, acquisitions from other providers resulting from stock consolidations, and increased investment on its own resources. - The views of the Parish Council will always be sought and all actions will be taken to secure their support throughout the development process. - Considerable care will be taken to ensure its developments complement the existing village architecture.

 The Association has a clear focus with regard to where it will promote new development, and on what basis.
-Surrounding this, however, are specific activities that will always be an integral part of the development process, namely:
+Supporting this are specific activities that will always be an integral part of the development process, namely:

 - a) Emphasis will be maintained on keeping Parish Councils, landowners, District Councils and the funding agencies informed and updated on development progress.
-It is recognised that the nature of such schemes, with significant involvement from those at a local level, will involve a process of updating on a regular basis. - b) As part of the development process, WRHA will consult with Parish Councils on scheme layouts and design proposals, with a view to co-sponsoring any planning application.
+It is recognised that the nature of such schemes, with significant involvement from those at a local level, will involve a process of updating on a regular basis. - b) Where the procurement process allows, WRHA will consult with Parish Councils on scheme layouts and design proposals, with a view to co-sponsoring any planning application.

 Moving forward, the Association recognises that its expertise can be utilised beyond its existing geographical area.
-Given this, opportunities to promote homes in adjoining counties will be considered on the basis that there is local support to do so, and high quality service delivery can be achieved to residents can be achieved in line with the values of the Association.
+Given this, opportunities to provide homes in adjoining counties will be investigated on the basis that there is local support, and high quality service delivery can be achieved to residents in line with the values of the Association.

-While this plan envisages that growth will primarily be achieved through developing new homes, growth through partnerships with other organisations will not be ruled out on the basis that the organisations key aims, objectives and values are not compromised.
+While the Association's growth objectives will primarily be achieved through developing new homes, growth through formal partnerships with other organisations will not be ruled out on the basis that the organisations key aims, objectives and values are not compromised.
 This may involve engagement with local Almshouse societies; local landed estates; and developers.
+With regard to this latter element, the Association believes there are increasing opportunities to scale-up delivery where early engagement can be secured, and outputs influenced to ensure local needs are prioritised.
 However, such opportunities will only be pursued where it is financially viable to do so, and there are strategic or operational gains in relation to business.